 Flock as in sheep.
 The supernatural Lord was no longer my shepherd.
 I found no external rod or staff to comfort me.
 Instead I began to grow my own.
 It all took place in what was formerly my father’s corner drugstore.

 My father opened his pharmacy in 1929.
 He was located on a highly trafficked street with six apartment buildings across the wide thoroughfare and a subway stop close by.
 A few years later the Grand Central Parkway replaced that road.
 It became a cavernous hole in the ground impassable to those in the apartment buildings and it slowly destroyed his livelihood.
-He gave up the store during the war years and it remained vacant, with Glasswax on the window for two years.
+He gave up the store during the war years and it remained vacant, with Glasswax on the window for several years.

 My father was, in my mind, a shaman.
 Deliberate over the torsion scale, quick with a cinder in the eye.
 He had a way of Being which aligned him with his customer/clients.
 They always had his ear.
 The vapors from apothecary jars had seeped into him.
 They offered assurance and a measure of herbs and fluid extracts direct from a garden of sorcery.
 When he dispensed a prescription it worked as if everything he believed in was contained in it and because he said so with a quiet authority.